ianneub/php_backup_s3/README.markdown

 ## ToDo

-* Add configuration documentation
-* Comment code
+* Add ability to use S3 Reduced Redundancy Storage to save money.